rajathrao/WDIO/README.md

 - [x] Install Visual Studio code
 - [x] Install node/yarn
 - [x] Clone the project from github
-- [X] Do a npm install or yarn install
+- [X] Do a npm install or yarn install <br/>
-PS - In case you have trouble installing reach out to rajath.vp@gmail.com (look at the package.json for info about versions)
+[PS - In case you have trouble installing reach out to rajath.vp@gmail.com (look at the package.json for info about versions)]

 ## Task/Test Scenarios